 Exploring Color with Water-Based Media

 Ink, watercolor, gouache: these three mediums are often linked together.
 How are they different?
-Learn to identify the properties of these exciting water-based mediums and how to combine them.
+In this online class you will learn to identify the properties of these exciting water-based mediums and how to combine them.
 By making your own color charts, abstract design explorations, and traditional still life paintings you will develop a strong understanding of color mixing and color strategies.
 Painting techniques including glazing, lifting, masking and wet into wet will be thoroughly investigated.

 What you will learn: